bioSyntax/bioSyntax-site/install.md

 **Note**: Some of the installation script requires super-user commands at the moment.
 If you don't have permissions or don't like this; simply follow the Manual Installation instructions below, but some files will need to be placed in paths accessed via root as well.

-## Cloning / Forking bioSyntax for development
+## Forking bioSyntax for development

 For installing bioSyntax, download the [latest zip release]({{ site.owner.release }}).